Skiggz/knockout-validate/README.md

 * **flag** Optionally set a flag for the observable to update
 > 	It is common to want to update a UI or other observables
 >   when your validated observable state changes.
-This
->   could be an `error` observable that binds css to your
->   main page, or causes a popup to appear etc..
-Instead
+With
->   of adding error callbacks, you can simply include
+>   the flag setting, you can choose to bind a flag
->   { ... flag: valid ... } in your options and when
->   validation happens, valid(validationResult) or
+>   to the validation callbacks (success and fail)
+>   so that your flag will represent what the last
+>   attempted value change was.
+>
->   valid = validationResult will be set by the triggers.
+>   Keep in mind, this will not represent the state
->   So if success trigger fires, and you set an observable
->   (or normal variable) it will be set to true (meaning valid)
+>   of the observable, the observable will always
+>   stay in a valid state.
+>
+>   A great example usage is form fills.
+Check out
+>   the demo page, see how the flag setting is
+>   used and how it automagically updates the UI
+>   via other bindings to the flag passed to
+>   the validated observable.

 ----